Divi19/kitahack_project/README.md

 - [Flutter SDK][https://flutter.dev/docs/get-started/install]
 - Please intall the flutter application for windows, and then select the android option for download
 - Add Flutter to your system path
-- Run flutter doctor after installation in the command prompt to ensure that everything is installed such as: Flutter, Dart, Android Studio, A device or emulator is available
+- Run the command "flutter doctor" after installation in the command prompt to ensure that everything is installed such as: Flutter, Dart, Android Studio, A device or emulator is available
 - [Android Studio][https://developer.android.com/studio]
 - Please install Android Studio on your device so that you can view the flutter project with ease
 - Set up an emulator device, Open Android Studio > Device Manager > Create Viryual Device